-The development of a cheap fumigating agent, which would eliminate the fire hazard always present when using carbon disulphate, has been the subject of study for years among entomologists.
-Such a fumigating agent has been developed and consists of a mixture of propylene dichloride and carbon tetrachloride.
+The development of a cheap fumigating agent, which would eliminate the fire hazard always present when using carbon disulphide has been the subject of study for years among entomologists.
+Such fumigating agents have been developed and consist of a mixture of propylene dichloride and carbon tetrachloride or ethylene dichloride and carbon tetrachloride.
 (Inquire of your county agent for local sources of supply.)
 This material is effective for insects infesting grains or seeds commonly stored on Michigan farms.